mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 ways to share a brush preset.

-The recommended way to share brushes and presets is by using the resource bundle system.
+The recommended way to share brushes and presets is by using the :term:`Resource Bundle` system.
 We have detailed instructions on how to use them on the :ref:`resource management page <resource_management>`.

 However, there are various old-fashioned ways of sharing brushes that can